What does Chelsea mean?

 Shown below is the birth name popularity of Chelsea for girls.
 Chelsea was first listed in 1970-1979 and reached its highest position of #15 in the U.S. in 1992, and is at #274 presently.
 (2014 Birth Statistics)

 Popular varying forms of Chelsea (#274 last year) appearing in the Top 1000 are Kelsey (#324 last year), Kelsi, Kelsie, Kelsea, Chelsy, Chelsey, Chelsi, Chelsie and Kelcie.
-Adoption of these girl names was at its apex in the year 1992 and is now significantly lower, with versions like Kelsie, Kelsi, Kelsea, Chelsie and Chelsi becoming somewhat outmoded.
+Adoption of these girl names was at its apex in 1992 (usage of 0.5882%) and is now significantly lower (usage 0.1402%, down 76.2%), with versions like Kelsie, Chelsie, Chelsi, Kelsea and Kelsi becoming somewhat outmoded.
 Chelsea (#274) and Kelsey (#324) are two of the more fashionable baby names here.
 Shown below is an analysis of the usage of Chelsea and affiliated names.
 (2014 Birth Statistics)